octobercms/docs/1.x/setup/configuration.md

         ]
     ];

-<a name="dotenv-configuration"></a>
 ### Converting to DotEnv configuration

-As an alternative to the [base environment configuration](#base-environment) you may place common values in the environment instead of using configuration files.
+As an alternative to the [base environment configuration](#defining-a-base-environment) you may place common values in the environment instead of using configuration files.
 The config is then accessed using [DotEnv](https://github.com/vlucas/phpdotenv) syntax.
 Run the `october:env` command to move common config values to the environment:

     php artisan october:env